SSoelvsten/adiar/docs/data_structures/zdd.md

 </p>

-The `zdd` class takes care of reference counting and optimal garbage collection of the underlying files (cf. [Core/Files](core/files.md#nodes)).
+The `zdd` class takes care of reference counting and optimal garbage collection of the underlying files.
 To ensure the most disk-space is available, try to garbage collect the `zdd` objects as quickly as possible and/or minimise the number of lvalues of said type.

 ## Table of Contents
 {: .no_toc .text-delta }